-IV.C.
-PRIOR WRITTEN NOTICE (34 CFR § 300.503; RULES IV.C.)
+IV.C.PRIOR WRITTEN NOTICE (34 CFR § 300.503; RULES IV.C.)

-- 1. Prior written notice must be given to the parents of a student with a disability or adult student a reasonable time before Walden: - a.
+- 1. Prior written notice must be given to the parents of a student with a disability or student who is an adult a reasonable time before Walden: - a.
 Proposes to initiate or change the identification, evaluation, or educational placement of the student or the provision of a FAPE to the student; or - b.
 Refuses to initiate or change the identification, evaluation, or educational placement of the student or the provision of a FAPE to the student. - 2.
 The notice required must include: - a.
 A description of the action proposed or refused by Walden; - b.
 An explanation of why Walden proposes or refuses to take the action; - c.
 A description of each evaluation procedure, assessment, record, or report Walden used as a basis for the proposed or refused action; - d.
-A statement that the parent(s) of a student with a disability or adult student have protection under the procedural safeguards of Part B of the IDEA and, if this notice is not an initial referral for evaluation, the means by which a copy of a description of the procedural safeguards can be obtained; - e.
-Sources for the parent(s) or adult student to contact to obtain assistance in understanding the provisions of Part B of the IDEA; - f.
-A description of other options the IEP Team considered and the reasons why those options were rejected; and - g.
-A description of other factors relevant to Walden's proposal or refusal. - 3.
-The notice must be:
+A statement that the parent(s) of a student with a disability or student who is an adult have protection under the procedural safeguards of Part B of the IDEA and, if this notice is not an initial referral for evaluation, the means by which a copy of a description of the procedural safeguards can be obtained; - e.
+Sources for the parent(s) or student who is an adult to contact to obtain assistance in understanding the provisions of Part B of the IDEA; - f.
+A description of other options that the IEP Team considered and the reasons why those options were rejected; and - g.
+A description of other factors that are relevant to Walden's proposal or refusal. - 3.
+The notice must be: - a.

-- a.
 Written in language understandable to the general public; and - b.
-Provided in the native language of the parent(s) or adult student or other mode of communication used by the parent(s) or adult student, unless it is clearly not feasible to do so. - (1) If the native language or other mode of communication of the parent(s) or adult student is not a written language, Walden must take steps to ensure: - (2) The notice is translated orally or by other means to the parent(s) or adult student in his/her native language or other mode of communication; - (3) The parent(s) or adult student understands the content of the notice; and - (4) There is written evidence that the requirements have been met.
+Provided in the native language of the parent or student who is an adult or other mode of communication used by the parent or student who is an adult, unless it is clearly not feasible to do so. - (1) If the native language or other mode of communication of the parent or student who is an adult is not a written language, Walden must take steps to ensure that: - (a) The notice is translated orally or by other means to the parent or student who is an adult in the parent's or student who is an adult native language or other mode of communication;

+- (b) The parent or student who is an adult understands the content of the notice; and - (c) There is written evidence that the requirements above have been met.

-IV.D.
-PROCEDURAL SAFEGUARDS NOTICE (34 CFR § 300.504; RULES IV.D.)
+IV.D.PROCEDURAL SAFEGUARDS NOTICE (34 CFR § 300.504; RULES IV.D.)